Project

 Matz.

-Updated by gcao (Guoliang Cao) about 12 years ago
+Updated by gcao (Guoliang Cao) over 12 years ago

 Even though using 'also' means adding a new keyword and breaks compatibility, practically no one uses it as method name or variable name.
 I searched my whole ruby lib directory, it never appeared in code.